Azure/FTALive-Sessions/content/networking/private-endpoints/DNS-pe.md

 - This means there is a non-Azure configuration needed for these services.
 If you are using IaC or subscription democratization to allow for teams to deploy in an agile fashion, you are now hindering that agility by requiring this additional step.
 - Alternatively, you are having to manage automation for creating and destroying these records as part of your Azure deployment process, which is an additional investment.
+- You create a bottle neck for accessing Azure services with your DNS.
+This can make things difficult for accessing third party resources.
 - You can have DNS issues in your environment that create issues connecting to Azure services.

 In general, this doesn't scale well, so the second method is used.
 This method involves doing conditional forwarders to the Azure DNS resolver and using Azure Private DNS.